lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

       add this SO:ACN. e.g.: 'SO:0001818' Protein altering variant [http://www.sequenceontology.org/miso/current_svn/term/SO:0001818](http://www.sequenceontology.org/miso/current_svn/term/SO:0001818)
       Default: []
     -f, --acnfile
-      file of SO accession numbers
+      file of SO accession numbers, one per line
     -fg, --filter-genotype
       [20180205] Experimental.
 Filter genotypes having NO ALT allele carrying a matching prediction.Only works when I can extract a valid Allele from